Anything but Love: Fourth season

 The fourth season begins with Hannah feeling ill, and at a visit to the doctor's, is told that she may be experiencing signs of morning sickness.
 Hannah takes a home pregnancy test, which shows a positive result.
 Both Marty and Hannah are excited when they learn that they are expecting parents—yet unmarried ones.
 As both believed in a legal union before embarking on such a step, they decided to rush off and get married.
 However, in the eleventh hour, just a short while before the couple marched off to the hastily prepared ceremony, the doctor's office calls back to tell Hannah that the results of their in-house test are negative.
 Given that Hannah's supposed pregnancy symptoms have disappeared, she and Marty are convinced that the home test was a lie, and decide to call off the wedding.

 The couple's relationship reaches enticing new heights, and the main plotline further became inventive.
 In one episode, a young staff writer/intern at the office causes Marty and Hannah to escape into a fantasy in which they met as children, and brought their relationship from juvenile puppy love to the present day.
 The series continued to draw much critical acclaim as a result of Curtis and Lewis' on-screen chemistry at this time.
-The bond of the cast as a whole was at its strongest as well, with more episodes centering on the escapades of the guys (Marty, Julie and Mike) as well as the "sisterhood" (Hannah, Robin and Catherine).
+The bond of the cast as a whole was at its strongest as well, with more episodes centering on the escapades of the guys (Marty, Jules and Mike) as well as the "sisterhood" (Hannah, Robin and Catherine).
 Then, perhaps not to the surprise of fans, John Ritter returned in December 1991 to further the saga of Patrick Serrau for two more episodes.
 Patrick was back in Chicago when his photography went on exhibit at the local art museum.
 Showing no signs of his usual lecherous self, Patrick attempts to lure Hannah once again by digging up some discrediting facts about Marty.
 Before the end of the two-parter, Marty manages to outplay Patrick once more, who truly did not have a chance to get Hannah due to how committed they were.
 While "dashing" Patrick proved no threat to the love of Hannah and Marty, others around them began facing less stable relationships.
 In early 1992, it was revealed that Catherine had a husband in an open marriage, who showed up wanting a divorce when he found a new woman he wished to be exclusive with.
 Not long after, Mike begins to show emotional distance in his marriage, when he puts the moves on Robin while his wife leaves town for a week.